 We go to the movies for many reasons: 1) to think, 2) not to think, 3) to stare at them, or 4) to write about them.

-Film can help you 1) to understand your own response to a movie better, 2) to convince others why you like or dislike a film, 3) to explain or introduce something about a movie, a filmmaker, or a group of movies, 4) to make comparisons and contrasts between one movie and others as a way of understanding them better, and 5) to make connections between a movie and other areas of culture.
+Film can help one 1) to understand one's own response to a movie better, 2) to convince others why one likes or dislikes a film, 3) to explain or introduce something about a movie, a filmmaker, or a group of movies, 4) to make comparisons and contrasts between one movie and others as a way of understanding them better, and 5) to make connections between a movie and other areas of culture.

-When writing about film, it is essential to keep your audience in mind at all times.
+When writing about film, it is essential to keep one's audience in mind at all times.

-The critical essay: The critical essay falls between the theoretical essay and the movie review.
+The Critical Essay: The critical essay falls between the theoretical essay and the movie review.
 The writer of this kind of essay presumes that his reader has seen or is at least familiar with the film under discussion, although that reader may not have thought extensively about it.
 The writer may remind the reader of key themes and elements of the plot, but a lengthy retelling of the story of the film is neither needed nor acceptable (hence, this kind of essay is less descriptive and more analytical).
 The purpose of this essay is not so much to convince his readers to like or dislike the film but to add to their understanding of it.
-The writer uses technical cinema terms and chooses very specific parts of the film for analysis.
-The writer also places the film in the context of other critical and scholarly views, announces his aims, and then moves from an analysis of, e.g., character and acting style to some general conclusions about how to understand this style.
-The audience for this type of writing is your fellow students, individuals who have seen the movie and may know something about it, but who have not studied it closely.
+The writer uses technical cinema terms, camera angles that become associated with oen character, etc., and chooses very specific parts of the film for analysis.
+The writer also places the film in the context of other critical and scholarly views, announces her/his aims, and then moves from an analysis of, e.g., character and acting style to some general conclusions about how to understand this style.
+The audience for this type of writing is one's fellow students, individuals who have seen the movie and may know something about it, but who have not studied it closely.

-Opinion and Evaluation: When you write about film, personal opinion and taste will necessarily become part of your argument.
-However, don’t linger there.
-Use your opinion or taste to provide a solid critical position based on an objective observation.
-Use rigorous reflection.
+Opinion and Evaluation: When one writes about film, personal opinion and taste will necessarily become part of one's argument.
+However, let us not linger there.
+Let us use our opinions or tastes to provide a solid critical position based on an objective observation.
+Let us use rigorous reflection.
 What is interesting is not pronouncing a film good or bad, but explaining it.